vdhamer/Photo-Club-Hub/.github/README.md

 ### Searchable Lists

-The three screens with long lists (`Portfolios`, `Organizations`, `Photographers`) each have a Search Bar where you can enter what you are looking for.
+The three screens with long lists (`Clubs`, `Maps`, `People`) each have a Search Bar where you can enter what you are looking for.
 This reduces the list to items that match that filter criterion.</p>

 <details><summary>Details on the Search Bar (click to expand)</summary></p>

-On an iPad, the search bar is always visible and at the top of the screen.
-On an iPhone, scroll up rapidly until you hit the top of the list.
+The positioning of the Search Bar differs per device: iPads show it at the top of the screen, newer iPhones show it at the bottom of the screen (just above the tab bar), and older iPhones show it at the top of the list (scroll up rapidly until you hit the top).

 The text you type inside the search bar is matched against key fields for the records shown in the list.

-- In the `Portfolios` screen, a search scans photographers' full names.
+- In the `Clubs` screen, a search scans photographers' full names.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.
-  If you need to search on club names, go to the `Organizations` screen.
+  If you need to search on club names, go to the `Maps` screen.
-- In the `Organizations` screen, searches try to match against the organization names and towns.
+- In the `Maps` screen, searches try to match against the organization names and towns.
   Searching on `Ber` might match `FFC Shot71 (Berlicum)` and `Museum für Fotografie (Berlin)` and `The Victoria & Albert Museum (London)`.
   Note that the town is the location specified in the `root.level1.json` file and _not_ its translated version, which can be different.
-- In the `Photographers` screen, searches try to match the photographer's full name.
+- In the `People` screen, searches try to match the photographer's full name.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.

 Design detail: Search Bar filtering is done in the app's user interface and not by the CoreData database.